Kelkador/Kid-Icarus-AHK-Scripts/README.md

 ## Special thanks

-evilC, for maiking the ViGEm AHK Wrapper
+evilC, for making the ViGEm AHK Wrapper

 nefarius, for ViGEm itself